 In order to expand their business into new states, they would need to separate those two things.
 The plan was to create some new API endpoints on the AS400 to support the new web portal we were building.

-Naturally, as we were working with an insurance carrier, we wanted to take a page out of their book and focus on reducing risk.
+Naturally, as we were working with a client in the insurance industry, we wanted to take a page out of their book and focus on reducing risk.
 One of the riskiest areas was implementing the new API endpoints on the AS400.
 Not many people were able to make changes to that system, so that put the success of the project at the hands of some (already) extremely busy engineers.
 In addition, when implementing new functionality, there’s a high probability of introducing new bugs.
 The existing web portal was already battle tested over the years, but there was no guarantee that the new APIs would behave the same way.

 Our solution was to use their frontend as our backend!
 We were able to utilize web scraping technologies to fetch data from their web portal, in the same HTML format that had been served for years.
 This reduced the risk in two major ways: